Polish football in the interwar period: Creation of the Polish Football League

-Cracovia Kraków
+Cracovia

 It has been mentioned that all clubs but one supported the League.
 The only opponent was Cracovia – a very influential and strong organization in Polish Football of the 1920s.
 Cracovia's boycott was because its director, Dr. Edward Cetnarowski, at the same time held the post of the director of PZPN.

 It must be mentioned that Cetnarowski was a personality known not only in Poland, but also in other countries.
 It was due to his efforts that in September 1923 his beloved club, Cracovia, went on a tour to Spain.
 The Kraków side's results were impressive – a 1–1 tie with FC Barcelona and a 0–1 loss to Real Madrid.
 In October, also thanks to Cetnarowski, FC Sevilla came to Kraków and lost 2–3 to Cracovia.

-Early years of the League – dominance of Wisła Kraków
+Early years of the League - dominance of Wisła Kraków

 The games of the first, historic League Championships started on April 3, 1927.
 All major teams (except for Cracovia) took part in it.
 This is the list of the teams (in the order given below in which the League finished in November 1927):